 We are a defendant in a lawsuit captioned as Robbie Hillis v.
 Equifax Consumer Services, Inc. and Fair Isaac, Inc., which is pending in the U.S. District Court for the Northern District of Georgia.
-The plaintiff claims that the defendants have jointly sold the Score Power® credit score product in violation of certain procedural requirements under the Credit Repair Organizations Act ("CROA"), and in violation of the anti-fraud provisions of that statute.
+The plaintiff claims that the defendants have jointly sold the Score Power® credit score product in violation of certain procedural requirements under the Credit Repair Organizations Act ("CROA"), and in violation of the antifraud provisions of that statute.
 The plaintiff also claims that the defendants are "credit repair organizations" under CROA.
 The plaintiff is seeking certification of a class on behalf of all individuals who purchased products containing Score Power from the defendants in the five year period prior to the filing of the Complaint on November 14, 2004.
-The plaintiff is seeking unspecified damages, attorney's fees and costs.
-We believe that the claims in this lawsuit are without merit and we have denied any liability or wrongdoing and have denied that class certification is appropriate.
+The plaintiff is seeking unspecified damages, attorneys' fees and costs.
+We believe that the claims in this lawsuit are without merit, and we have denied any liability or wrongdoing and have denied that class certification is appropriate.
 We are vigorously contesting this matter.
 The plaintiff has brought a motion for class certification and a motion for summary judgment in his favor and against the defendants.
 We have filed briefs in opposition to the plaintiff's motions.

 We are a defendant in a lawsuit captioned as Christy Slack v.
 Fair Isaac Corporation and MyFICO Consumer Services, Inc., which is pending in the United States District Court for the Northern District of California.
 As in the Hillis matter, the plaintiff is claiming that the defendants violated certain procedural requirements of CROA, and violated the antifraud provisions of CROA, with respect to the sale of credit score products on our myFICO.com website.
 The plaintiff also claims that the defendants violated the California Credit Services Act (the "CSA") and were unjustly enriched.
-The plaintiff will seek certification of a class on behalf of all individuals who purchased credit score products from us on the myFICO.com website in the five year period prior to the filing of the Complaint on January 18, 2005.
+The plaintiff has sought certification of a class on behalf of all individuals who purchased credit score products from us on the myFICO.com website in the five year period prior to the filing of the Complaint on January 18, 2005.
 Plaintiff seeks unspecified damages, attorneys' fees and costs.
 We believe that the claims in this lawsuit are without merit and we have denied any liability or wrongdoing and have denied that class certification is appropriate.
 We are vigorously contesting this matter.
 On April 22, 2005, we brought a motion to dismiss the plaintiff's claims.
 On June 27, 2005, the Court granted our motion, in part, by dismissing certain of the plaintiff's claims under the CSA.
-Discovery is proceeding at this time.
+The plaintiff has brought motions for summary judgment and for class certification.
+We intend to oppose both motions.